-IT WAS MOVED BY COMMISSIONER CRANDELL, SECONDED BY COMMISSIONER BROWN, AND UNANIMOUSLY CARRIED TO ADOPT RESOLUTION NO. PC 20-020, A RESOLUTION OF THE PLANNING COMMISSION OF THE CITY OF SAN CLEMENTE, CALIFORNIA, APPROVING CONDITIONAL USE PERMIT AMENDMENT 19-405/MINOR CULTURAL HERITAGE RERMIT 19-411/MINOR EXEMPTION PERMIT 20-138.
-LA GALETTE CONDITIONAL USE PERMIT AMENDMENT AND EXTERIOR IMPROVEMENTS, TO ALLOW: 1) AN AMENDMENT TO LA GALETTE'S CONDITIONAL USE PERMIT TO EXPAND THE ALCOHOL SERVICE AREA ONTO THREE ADJACENT VACANT SUITES, AND TO ALLOW OUTDOOR DINING ON PUBLIC PROPERTY; 2) EXTERIOR INCLUDING ADDITIONAL SEATING ON IMPROVEMENTS.
-SIDEWALK; AND 3) TWO PARKING WAIVERS, FOR A RESTAURANT LOCATED AT 612 AVENIDA VICTORIA, SUITES A-E.
+IT WAS MOVED BY COMMISSIONER CRANDELL, SECONDED BY COMMISSIONER BROWN, AND UNANIMOUSLY CARRIED TO ADOPT RESOLUTION NO. PC 20-020, A RESOLUTION OF THE PLANNING COMMISSION OF THE CITY OF SAN CLEMENTE, CALIFORNIA, APPROVING CONDITIONAL USE PERMIT AMENDMENT 19-405/MINOR CULTURAL HERITAGE PERMIT 19-411/MINOR EXEMPTION PERMIT 20-138.
+LA GALETTE CONDITIONAL USE PERMIT AMENDMENT AND EXTERIOR IMPROVEMENTS, TO ALLOW: 1) AN AMENDMENT TO LA GALETTE'S CONDITIONAL USE PERMIT TO EXPAND THE ALCOHOL SERVICE AREA ONTO THREE ADJACENT VACANT SUITES.
+AND TO ALLOW OUTDOOR DINING ON PUBLIC PROPERTY: 2) EXTERIOR IMPROVEMENTS.
+INCLUDING ADDITIONAL SEATING SIDEWALK; AND 3) TWO PARKING WAIVERS, FOR A RESTAURANT LOCATED AT 612 AVENIDA VICTORIA, SUITES A-E.

-Raising a Point of Personal Privilege, Chair pro tem Wu suggested that the information about the donation should not be included in the staff report.
+Raising a Point of Privilege to continue the discussion, Chair pro tem Wu suggested that the information about the donation should not be included in the staff report.